anticoders/meteor-i18n/README.md

 # Internationalization for Meteor

 A simple (The simplest possible?
-Perhaps), no-fuss i18n package for Meteor.
+Perhaps) i18n package for Meteor.

 # API